 Bart Staszewski – LGBTI+ activist

-I was fighting in courts in several court-trials with Polish homophobic right-wing politicians and media.
-My up to date most important project is photo project called „Zones” where I travel to „LGBT-free zones” and make photos of those with my sign that is outcome of homophobic resolutions – I also invite to project LGBT-people living there.
-By this project I become an enemy of Polish government.
+Staszewski was fighting in courts in several court-trials with Polish homophobic right-wing politicians and media.
+His up to date most important project is photo project called „Zones” where he travel to „LGBT-free zones” and make photos of those with his sign that is outcome of homophobic resolutions – he also invite to project LGBT-people living there.
+By this project he become an enemy of Polish government.

-In 2020 I was selected to be an Obama Leader.
+In 2020 Bart was selected to be an Obama Leader.
 Obama Leaders are emerging leaders who have demonstrated a commitment to advancing the common good.
 Leaders tackle a diversity of issues, but they have a lot in common—they have all driven positive change for their communities, are guided by core values, and share the Obama’s Foundation’s vision of leadership rooted in service to others.